LinuxAtDuke/Intro-To-Linux/README.md

 **Executing**

-In a unix environment, you execute a program by typing out the full path to it.
+In a UNIX environment, you execute a program by typing out the full path to it.
 In order to run matlab, you can type `/usr/local/bin/matlab`, or if your current working directory is the directory `/usr/local/bin`, you can use a relative path and type `./matlab`, or if it is in one of your application paths ($PATH) above, you simple have to type `matlab`.

 **ls**